Hey Kids (Start Here)

 She won’t get stuck on track nine: Bathroom Pep Talk Slash Inappropriate Pirate Fantasy.

-Lifting her head, she looks at herself in the mirror and she is beautiful; as beautiful as she gets and she gets very beautiful.
-Her hair is tight back against her head and her glasses are clean and there is no lipstick on her teeth and there are no lines in her unfamiliar new suit.
+Lifting her head, she looks at herself in the mirror.
+She’s beautiful.
+She’s as beautiful as she gets and she gets very beautiful.
+Her hair is swept into a tight twist and her glasses are clean and there is no lipstick on her teeth and there are no lines in her unfamiliar new suit.
 The love child of Eris and Aphrodite, skating on a shell, playing only Chell…

 She can’t do this.